National Capital Poison Center Button Battery Ingestion Triage and Treatment Guideline

 - The battery has been reliably identified based on imprint code or measurement of an identical cell, and the diameter is < 12 mm.
 Definitive determination of the battery diameter prior to passage is unlikely in at least 40% of ingestions.
 Assume hearing aid batteries are less than 12 mm.

-- There is no history of pre-existing esophageal disease.
+- There is no history of prior esophageal surgery, esophageal stricture/narrowing, motility disorders, or other esophageal disease.

 - The patient (or caregiver) is reliable, mentally competent, and agrees to report symptoms that develop prior to battery passage, or over the subsequent month if passage is not documented, and understands the importance of promptly seeking evaluation for symptoms possibly related to the ingested battery.

-- X-rays obtained to locate the battery should include the entire esophagus, neck and abdomen.
+- X-rays obtained to locate the battery should include the entire neck, esophagus, and abdomen.
 Batteries located above the range of the x-ray have been missed, as have batteries assumed to be coins or cardiac monitor electrodes.
+On physical exam, check both ear canals and the nasal cavity to exclude battery insertion.
 Obtain both AP and lateral x-rays for batteries in the esophagus to determine orientation of the positive and negative poles.
 On the lateral film, the step-off is on the negative side of the battery.
 (The negative pole has a slightly smaller diameter, fitting within the battery can which forms the positive pole.)
 Anticipate complications based on battery position and orientation.
 Damage will be more severe in tissue adjacent to the negative pole.

 - After removing a battery from the esophagus, if mucosal injury was present, observe for delayed complications such as tracheoesophageal fistula, esophageal perforation, mediastinitis, vocal cord paralysis, tracheal stenosis or tracheomalacia, aspiration pneumonia, empyema, lung abscess, pneumothorax, spondylodiscitis, or exsanguination from perforation into a large vessel.

 - Determine the length of observation, duration of esophageal rest, and need for serial imaging or endoscopy/bronchoscopy based on the severity and location of the injury, anticipating specific complications based on the injury location, battery position and orientation.
-Consider the proximity of the lodged battery to major arteries.
-Monitor patients at risk of fistulization into blood vessels carefully, as inpatients, with serial imaging and stool guaiacs.
+Consider the proximity of the lodged battery and injured area to major arteries.
+Monitor patients at risk of fistulization into blood vessels carefully, as inpatients, with serial imaging (contrast CT or MRI of chest and/or neck) and stool guaiacs.
 Intervene early if perforation is imminent.
 Monitor for respiratory symptoms, especially with swallowing, to diagnose tracheoesophageal fistulas early.

 - Retrieve batteries, endoscopically if possible, from the stomach or beyond if: